J-Hwang7/Python-Intrusion-Detection-System/README.md

 # Testing IDS

+**Disclaimer:** When testing the IDS system, please run it on a Wi-Fi network you own.

 1. To run an IDS test, run the following command to receive the router IP address.
   * The IP address is in the **Wireless LAN adapter Wi-Fi: Default Gateway** section
 ```